Mesothelioma diagnosis

 Draining fluid from the abdomen (peritoneal aspiration)

 Mesothelioma cells can cause fluid to collect in the abdomen.
 This is called ascites.
-Your doctor may take an aspirate (a sample of this fluid) to send to the laboratory, to see if it contains mesothelioma cells.
+Your doctor may take a sample of this fluid to send to the laboratory.
+This is to see if it contains mesothelioma cells.

 Peritoneal biopsy

 During a biopsy, a small piece of tissue is removed so that it can be looked at under a microscope.
-Your doctor may suggest a peritoneal biopsy (lining that covers the organs in the tummy) to help diagnose peritoneal mesothelioma.
+Your doctor may suggest a biopsy of the peritoneum (lining that covers the organs in the tummy) to help diagnose peritoneal mesothelioma.
 It can be done in 2 ways.

 A laparoscopy allows the doctor to look at other areas in your tummy (abdomen) and take more biopsies if needed.
 It is done under general anaesthetic.
 Your doctor will make a small cut in the tummy wall.
 They will put a thin tube with a light and camera at the end (laparoscope) into your tummy.
 They can then take a small biopsy of the peritoneum.
 They will also check nearby organs to see if the mesothelioma has spread.